 Over the last decade, the Institute has sponsored and coordinated civic and international education programs, worked on early childhood development initiatives and assumed a critical role in the Massachusetts STEM initiative including coordination of the state’s annual STEM Summit since 2004.

-The continued growth and dynamic service of the Donahue Institute today and into the future continue to be a testament to the dedication and vision of Maurice A. Donahue.
+The continued growth and dynamic service of the Donahue Institute today and into the future continue to be a testament to the dedication and vision of Maurice A. Donahue and Arthur Eve.